 Much has been written about political, economic and fiscal developments in the Commonwealth of Puerto Rico, and some analysts and journalists have raised questions about the securities issued on island.
-Credit rating agencies have also weighed in, recently with downgrades.
-In turn, the market has reacted.

 Over the years, however, we have seen the Puerto Rico securities held by our funds deliver highly competitive levels of tax-free income and what we believe to be high value relative to the risk they incur.
 We hope our shareholders have seen this, too.